 “All these tools are open for business even when your physical storefront can’t be,” added Zuckerberg.

 In addition to Facebook, Netflix is a strong tech holding in the T. Rowe Price Global Technology Fund.
-The streaming service has seen a whopping 35% growth in its stock in 2020.
+The streaming service saw a whopping 35% growth in its stock in 2020.

 With that success, Netfiix has been a stock that’s helped the T. Rowe mutual fund.
 Michael Bapis is the managing director of Vios Advisors at Rockefeller Capital Management.
 He spoke about Netflix’s subscriber growth.

 “Demand is off the charts right now, and it’s the integral driver for Netflix.
 You’re going to have subscriber growth continue to grow.
 It’s a massive market and people aren’t going to go to the movies.
 I think they are starting to capitalize on a massive market,” said Bapis.

 As Netflix grows, “They’re[ Netflix] going to keep market share at this point because they offer the best product,” added Bapis.

 With that success, the Treynor ratio of the fund can be calculated, where:

 In that equation, the Treynor Ratio will be 0.12.